Azz247/GeoTB/README.md

 ## Research questions

-How is tuberculosis distributed among the districts and subdistricts of Khon Kaen province, and what are the associated risk factors contributing to its incidence?
+How is tuberculosis distributed among the districts and sub-districts of Khon Kaen province, and what are the associated risk factors contributing to its incidence?

 ## Study design

-Ecological study
+Ecological study.